 Digitised copies of The Advocate dating from 1868 to 1954 are available to search online on Trove Newspapers.

-Microfilmed copies of the The Advocate can be found in the Family History & Newspaper Room.
+Microfilmed copies of the The Advocate can be found in the Newspapers and Family History Reading Rooms.
 A microfiche index to The Advocate is also available in the room.

 Aborigines general 1924 to 1972 (index to newspaper articles)